Szymon-Czuszek/SAS-Data-Science/README.md

 1. Mr Ermin Dedic - For the first row, the third word is "Dedic".
 2. Dr Joanna Ratner - For the second row, the third word is "Ratner".

-DATALINES:
+Step 4: DATALINES.
 Provides inline data to populate the name variable.
-Purpose and Use Case
-This script is a great introduction to SAS functions for:
-Arithmetic and date-related calculations.
-String processing, such as splitting names or extracting components from text.
-Formatting data for output and reporting.
 By the end, the script produces two datasets:

-summing: Demonstrates numeric and date calculations.
+- summing: Demonstrates numeric and date calculations.
-splitname: Demonstrates string processing using the SCAN function.
+- splitname: Demonstrates string processing using the SCAN function.

+Step 5: Purpose and Use Case This script is a great introduction to SAS functions for:
+- Arithmetic and date-related calculations.
+- String processing, such as splitting names or extracting components from text.
+- Formatting data for output and reporting.

 ## Solutions to exercises in Udemy course by Ermin Dedic: "SAS Programming Complete: Learn SAS and Become a Data Ninja"